 The Felis libyca is a species of cat that may be found in both Africa and Asia today, and many experts think that the domestic cat we know today is a direct descendant of this species.
 It was originally a brown mackerel tabby with short hair, but as it adapted to its surroundings, it underwent a number of early mutations, one of which resulted in the creation of a gene for long hair.
 Because it was thought that the earliest of these cats, the Persian, originated on the high, chilly plateaus of the nation that was then known as Persia, the Persian got its name from that.

 Phoenicians and Romans brought cats to Europe in the 1500s as highly prized goods for commerce.
 Cats were already popular in Europe at the time.
-The Europeans, taken aback by the long, silky coat of the Persian cat, bred the cats specifically to ensure that the characteristic would be passed forward.
+The Europeans, taken aback by the long, silky coat of the Persian cat, bred the cats specifically to ensure that the characters would be passed forward.
 Around the turn of the century, cats began to be sent to the United States, and ever since that time, their popularity has grown in every region of the globe.

 The Persian is the most well-liked breed among the long-haired cats, followed by the Birman, Turkish Van, Ragdoll, Mayne Coon, Norwegian Forest Cat, and Exotic.
 Other long-haired cat breeds include the Exotic, Mayne Coon, and Norwegian Forest Cat (short hair version of the Persian).